quovadisss/TimeSeriesForecasting_AI_team1/README.md

 # Long Sequence Time Forecasting(LSTF)

 ## Project explanation
 This project is to forecast long sequence time data on Stock Price.
 We also forecast Electricity Power Consumption to compare deep learning models.
-We built Informer for the main model and added Rinformer, Seq2Seq and CNN.
+We built Informer for the main model and added Linformer, Seq2Seq and CNN.
 We found that Informer is powerful to forecast long sequences compare to other models.

 ## Framework
 1) Preprocessing data for Stock Price and Electricity Power Consumption data.
 2) Spliting data into Train and Test set.
 3) Building Data Loaders.
-4) Building Models(Informer, Rinformer, Seq2Seq and CNN).
+4) Building Models(Informer, Linformer, Seq2Seq and CNN).
 5) Inference.
 6) Plotting all the results and finding insights.